Volkswagen Golf R Review 2025: Price, specs & boot space

 The Volkswagen Golf R is a bit more of a specialist product, with its clever four-wheel drive system and highly-tuned engine.
 That does increase the potential for things to go wrong, but the basic mechanicals have been used by VW for a good few years now.
 Nevertheless, it's worth investing in an extended warranty for peace-of-mind, or buying an approved used Golf.

 It doesn't matter if you go for the Volkswagen Golf R in hatchback or estate form; it'll cost the same to tax whichever version you go for.
-Sadly, it moves up a band from the GTI, which adds a pretty sizeable amount to the VED (road tax) price in the first year.
+It ain’t cheap either, with the R’s 184g/km of CO2 putting it into the new, more expensive £2,190 tax band in its first year of registration (a year ago it would have been around half that).

 There's only one trim level on the Volkswagen Golf R, and as standard it comes with 18-inch alloy wheels, R badging and a unique bodykit, IQ Matrix adaptive LED headlamps, an acoustic windscreen, sports seats trimmed in fabric, ambient interior lighting, a leather-wrapped sports steering wheel with heating, stainless steel pedal, progressive steering, sat-nav, digital instruments, wireless phone charging and two-zone climate control.